WHYF

-WHYF (720 kHz) is a listener-supported AM radio station, licensed to Shiremanstown, Pennsylvania, and serving the Harrisburg metropolitan area.
+WHYF (720 AM) is a listener-supported radio station, licensed to Shiremanstown, Pennsylvania, and serving the Harrisburg metropolitan area.
 It broadcasts a Catholic talk and teaching radio format, mostly from EWTN Radio with some local programs.
 It is owned by Holy Family Radio, Inc.

-By day, WHYF is powered at 2,000 watts non-directional with a construction permit from the Federal Communications Commission (FCC) to increase power to 2,500 watts.
+By day, WHYF is powered at 2,200 watts non-directional antenna.
 The station broadcasts only during daytime hours, to protect from interference WGN Chicago, the Class A, clear-channel station on 720 AM.